 The tender young leaves of the sow thistle can be used in a salad, or cooked like spinach and are high in vitamin C. As with the thistle mentioned earlier, prepare the stalk by removing the outer layer before eating.

 Warning: contains latex.
 As some people are allergic to latex, it’s recommended to be cautious if consuming sow thistle for the first time.

 Ready For More Information

-There’s many sources to find out more about edible weeds.
+There’s also many other sources to find out more about edible weeds.
 Check out these examples:

-- Your local library: The Weed Forager’s Handbook, or Edible Weeds and Garden Plants of Melbourne
+- Purchase or borrow from your local library: The Weed Forager’s Handbook, or Edible Weeds and Garden Plants of Melbourne

 - Facebook groups: Edible Weeds, Wild Food & Foraging in Australia

 - Asking a local forager for advice